Monk parakeets, also known as Quaker parrots, are known for their intelligence, comical and charming personalities.

 They maintain a healthy diet of fresh fruits and vegetables, nuts, leafy greens, and healthy table food.
 Essential foods that shouldn’t be excluded from their diet include peppers, root vegetables, and colorful produce.

-They remain vibrant in homes where they are supplied with a diet rich in quality commercially formulated pellets and healthy seeds such as flax, hemp, and chia seed.
-They also enjoy occasional snacking on millet sprig.
+They remain vibrant in homes where they are supplied with a diet rich in quality commercially formulated pellets and healthy seeds such as flax, hemp, and chia seeds.
+They also enjoy occasional snacking on millet sprigs.

-Some monk parakeets tend to get overweight if owners feed them too much fattening nuts and seed treats like peanuts, sunflower seeds, and millet.
+Some monk parakeets tend to get overweight if owners feed them too many fattening nuts and seed treats like peanuts, sunflower seeds, and millet.

-This can be prevented if you ensure to give your monk parrot pasta, legumes, fresh greens, and other vegetables as the primary food source.
+This can be prevented by giving your monk parrot pasta, legumes, fresh greens, and other vegetables as the primary food source.

 Also, freshwater should always be provided for your bird.
 Toxic and processed foods like chocolate, coffee, and avocado should be avoided entirely.